-Drag & drop lets you easily reconfigure the layout and order of your website’s widgetized areas.
+Using drag & drop lets you easily reorder the order of your website’s widgetized areas.

 For example, take a look at the image below.
-In this example site, the widgets have already been configured to show:
+In this example site, the widgets have already been configured to display the following:

-- Click to call sales buttons from a widgetized WordPress plugin …
+- Click to call sales buttons from a widgetized WP plugin …

-(Widgets control how certain features on your site appear)
+(Widgets control how certain features on your site display)

-Looking inside this site’s Widget area, you would see that these features display on the site in exactly the same order as their corresponding widgets have been arranged in their active widget bar …
+Inside this site’s Widget area, you would see that these features appear on the site in the same order as their corresponding widgets have been arranged in their active widget section …

-If we reorganize these widgets in the Sidebar Widget Area using drag & drop …
+Let’s now rearrange the order the above widgets in the Sidebar Widget Area using drag and drop …

 The widget features have now been reorganized in your sidebar …

-As you can see, this instantly reorganizes the layout of your sidebar.
-Note in the screenshot below that the click to call feature (3) is now at the top of the sidebar menu, and the contact us section (2) has been moved to the location above the newsletter sign-up form (1) …
+This instantly reorganizes the layout of the sidebar.
+Note in the screenshot below that the click to call feature (3) is now the first item on the sidebar menu, and the contact us graphic banner (2) is now found above the newsletter sign-up form (1) …

 (WordPress widgets are really easy to use!)

-Let me show you some other useful things about widgets that are also worth keeping in mind about:
+There are some more useful things about using WordPress widgets that are also worth knowing about:

-Depending upon the actual WordPress theme that you have installed on your site, you can also customize and manage your widgets without making actual changes to your site, so you can be sure that you like what you have done before committing your changes to the live website.
+Depending on the actual WordPress theme that you have installed on your site, you can also manage your widgets without making actual changes to your site, so you can be sure that you like what you see before committing these changes to the live website.

-You can do many modifications and adjustments in preview mode, like inserting, deleting and moving around the currently added widgets to any widget areas that your theme makes available, and see all changes in real time.
-If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected to your site visitors.
+You can do several things to your widgets in preview mode, like inserting, deleting and reorganizing your active widgets to any widget areas that your theme makes available, and it’s all done in real time.
+If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site to visitors.

 (Widget management – work in preview mode or configure widgets on the fly!)

-The ability to manage widgets inside your WordPress dashboard is a great feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing it (and avoid making mistakes), or change your widgets on the fly using the Widget editor area discussed previously.
+The ability to manage widgets from your own WP dashboard is a valuable feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing it (to avoid making errors), or manage your widgets on the fly using the Widget editor area as discussed previously.

-As we have explained previously, WordPress lets you quickly reorganize how information displays in widgetized areas of your website sidebars, footers and navigation menus with only a few clicks of your mouse button, using drag-&-drop …
+As we have explained earlier, WordPress lets you easily and quickly rearrange how information displays in widgetized areas like your site’s sidebars, footers and navigation menus with only a few clicks of your mouse, using drag-&-drop …

-(Reorganizing sidebar layout using widgets can improve your site’s visitor experience)
+(Reorganize sidebar elements using widgets to improve user experience)

-In the above screenshot, for example, you can see that we have redesigned the sidebar by switching around the search and testimonial sections.
-As you now know, this was easily done by simply dragging and dropping the widgets into different positions inside the sidebar widget area.
+In the screenshot above, for example, you can see that we have reorganized the site’s sidebar section by switching the search and testimonial sections.
+As you now know, this was easily done by dragging and dropping the widget elements into different positions inside the sidebar widget area.

-Reorganizing sidebar layout using widgets can improve user experience.
+Rearrange sidebar layout using widgets to improve your site’s user experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-With most static websites, you would need to edit code in the site’s templates to reorganize the layout, make unique customizations to features on page elements like an opt-in subscription form, or just add other features like a nested list of pages, or a dropdown menu of your content categories, an archived published posts section, menus that display only selected pages, links to external sites, links to your recent posts, the latest post comments, a section displaying clickable text ads, quotations or polls, RSS feed content, product images, Twitter feeds, and more.
+With most static websites, you would need to edit code in the website’s templates to rearrange the layout, customize features on page elements like opt-in forms, or just add features like a list of your web pages, or a dropdown menu of your categories, an archived published posts section, menus that display only selected pages, links to recommended resources, a list of your most read posts, the latest excerpts of comments added to your posts, a section displaying clickable ad banners, testimonials or surveys & polls, RSS feed items, image galleries, Facebook feeds, and more.

-While some widgets are “fixed” in the sense that they provide little to no customization, other than to add something like an optional title to the widget as shown in the example below …
+While some widgets are “fixed” in the sense that they provide little to no customizable options, other than to add something like an optional title to the widget as shown in the example below …

-(Some widgets give you little to no configurable options)
+(Some widgets provide users with little to no customizable options)

-Most widgets offer various options that allow you to further configure things.
-This includes making certain types of information hidden to your site visitors but visible to registered users, displaying additional forms, fields, or information, specifying dimensions of sidebar images, videos, etc. and more …
+Most widgets offer additional options that allow you to further customize these.
+This can include things like making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or information, specifying dimensions of sidebar images, videos, etc. and more …

-For useful tips and tricks to using widgets, see these great step-by-step tutorials showing you how to use different types of widgets in WordPress to improve the effectiveness of your website or blog, plus lots of cool tips for getting the most out of WordPress using widgets:
+For some useful tips and tricks to using widgets, see these great step-by-step tutorials showing you how to use various widgets in WordPress to boost the effectiveness of your site, plus lots of cool tips for getting the most benefit out of WordPress with widgets: